Jim Madaffer

-Jim Madaffer is an American businessman, entrepreneur, and former politician.
+Jim Madaffer (born March 4, 1960) is an American businessman, entrepreneur, and former politician.
 He served two terms as Chief of staff to a City Councilmember and was elected to the San Diego City Council from 2000 to 2008.
 Jim has also served in a variety of leadership roles including Deputy Mayor.
-He was appointed to the California Transportation Commission by Gov. Jerry Brown and also serves on the board of the San Diego County Water Authority.
+He was appointed to the California Transportation Commission by Gov. Jerry Brown and also is on the board of the San Diego County Water Authority.
 In 2019, Madaffer was appointed by Gov. Gavin Newsom to the Colorado River Board of California.
-Jim currently serves as CEO of Madaffer Enterprises, Inc., a public policy and government relations firm.
+Jim is CEO of Madaffer Enterprises, Inc., a public policy and government relations firm.

 City Council

 Madaffer began his career in government by serving as chief of staff to San Diego Councilwoman Judy McCarty from 1993 to 2000.
 He was re-elected in 2004 Jim was appointed to serve as Deputy Mayor in 2005 following the resignation of Mayor Dick Murphy.

 Madaffer led the effort to pass a city law that required all new buildings to have automated external defibrillators.
 The law was passed in November 2008.
 He also co-founded San Diego Project Heart Beat in 2001, which helps distributes automated external defibrillators.
 Madaffer led the effort to pass a city law that required all new buildings to have automated external defibrillators.
 The law was passed in November 2008.
 Madaffer also was instrumental in working with Senator Ben Hueso in passing Senate Bill 287 (Hueso) which mandates AEDs in all new buildings over a certain size in the State of California.

 In 2015, while traveling home with his wife, Robin, he stumbled across a jogger who was down – he pulled over his car and removed the AED he carries in his vehicle.
 Jim attached the device to the man's chest and began delivering electric pulses, saving his life.
 He was later honored by the American Red Cross for his heroic lifesaving efforts.